Four: The Food Chapter

 A substance termed loṇasovīraka (or loṇasocīraka) is allowed (Mv.VI.16.3) to be taken in the wrong time as a medicine for ill bhikkhus and, when mixed with water, as a beverage for bhikkhus who are not ill.
 No one makes it anymore, but the recipe for it in the Commentary to Pr 3 bears some resemblance to the recipe for miso (fermented soybean paste).
 Some have argued, using the Great Standards, that the special allowance for this substance should extend to miso as well, but this is a controversial point.
 As far as I have been able to ascertain, miso is not used to cure diseases in adults even in China, which would be the place to look for its use as a medicine.
 However, even if the allowance does apply to miso, taking miso broth as food in the wrong time would entail a dukkaṭa.

-There is no offense if, having a reason, one consumes juice drinks, any of the five tonics, medicine, or water after noon or before dawnrise.
+There is no offense if, having a reason, one consumes juice drinks, any of the five tonics, or medicine after noon or before dawnrise.

 Summary: Eating staple or non-staple food in the period from noon till the next dawnrise is a pācittiya offense.

 Should any bhikkhu chew or consume stored-up staple or non-staple food, it is to be confessed.